Woman Looking at Abstract Art Gallery

 • Best for: Diversification, speculation

-If you're looking for a way to diversify your portfolio with alternative investments and want to invest in art, Masterworks is a great place to start.
+If you want to diversify your portfolio with alternative investments and like the idea of art, Masterworks is a solid starting point.

 What is Masterworks?

-Masterworks is an investing platform that enables everyday investors to buy and sell shares of fine art.
+Masterworks is an investing platform that enables all investors to invest in shares of fine art.

 Masterworks Picasso Tile

-While there are other platforms that offer art investing, Masterworks is the leader in the space based on assets under management and its wide investment selection.
+While there are other platforms that offer art investing, Masterworks is widely considered the leader in the space based on assets under management and its wide investment selection.

 Key figures